 The Department of Emergency Management is responsible for documenting and analyzing the effectiveness of each test.
 The Department of Emergency Management retains documentation of each test including a description of the test, the date and time of the test, and whether the test was announced or unannounced.

-A campus wide test was conducted in fall of 2018 and consisted of a test of the Safe U alert system and a tabletop exercise.
+A campus wide test was conducted on July 12, 2022 and consisted of a tabletop exercise of response to a water failure.

-The next campus wide test will be conducted in the Fall of 2019.
+The next campus wide test will be conducted November 2, 2023.

 Emergency and Evacuation Plans